 For private logger sessions, you can update only the LogFileNameOffset and FlushTimer members.

-Starting with Windows 10, version 1703: For better performance in cross process scenarios, you can now pass filtering in to ControlTrace for system wide private loggers.
-You will need to pass in the new EVENT_TRACE_PROPERTIES_V2 structure to include filtering information.
+Starting with Windows 10, version 1703: For better performance in cross process scenarios, you can now pass filtering information to ControlTrace for system wide private loggers.
+You will need to use the EVENT_TRACE_PROPERTIES_V2 structure to include filtering information.
 See Configuring and Starting a Private Logger Session for more details.

-Note that it is not safe to flush buffers or stop a trace session from DllMain.
+[!NOTE] It is not safe to flush buffers or stop a trace session from DllMain (may cause deadlock).

 If the function succeeds, the return value is ERROR_SUCCESS.

 If the function fails, the return value is one of the system error codes.
-The following table includes some common errors and their causes.
+The following are some common errors and their causes.